The Patriot Post® · Is FEMA FUBAR?

 https://patriotpost.us/alexander/110850-is-fema-fubar-2024-10-07

-As Hurricane Milton, now a Cat 4 storm, barrels toward a Florida landfall expected late Wednesday, it’s hard to know where to start with an assessment of FEMA’s response and recovery fails this past week.
+As Hurricane Milton, now a Cat 5 storm, barrels toward a Florida landfall late Wednesday, it’s hard to know where to start with an assessment of FEMA’s response and recovery fails this past week.
 But DHS Sec.
-Alejandro Mayorkas’s comments about FEMA readiness and Joe Biden’s remarks about the Hurricane Helene recovery effort seem like a good entry point.
+Alejandro Mayorkas’s comments about FEMA readiness and Joe Biden’s remarks after surveying Hurricane Helene damage are good entry points demonstrating the disconnect between Beltway bureaucrats and disaster victims.

-As for Biden, he interrupted his beach nap in Delaware for a hurricane photo-op stop, Helene now accounting for the highest death toll since Katrina.
-After that visit, Biden was asked by a reporter what the storm victims needed.
-He responded, “They’re getting everything they need, and they’re very happy across the board.”
+As for Biden’s assessment, now that Helene has resulted in the highest death toll since Katrina, he interrupted his Delaware beach nap for some hurricane swing state photo-op stops.
+At the end of the day, when he was asked by a reporter what the storm victims needed, Biden responded, “They’re getting everything they need, and they’re very happy across the board.”

-I dare ya — read that again without wondering what planet this guy is on.
+I dare ya — read that again without calling bull puckey on that claim!

-The day after Helene hit, Biden insisted nobody should politicize a catastrophe and then added, “Nobody can deny the impact of the climate crisis anymore. … They must be brain-dead if they do.”
-Beyond the irony of Biden accusing those who question “The Science” of being “brain-dead,” he and all those well-paid profiteers and promoters of “climate change” expect you to assume it’s all anthropogenic (man-made).
+And on the subject of bull puckey, the day after Helene hit, Biden insisted nobody should politicize a catastrophe – and then declared, “Nobody can deny the impact of the climate crisis anymore. … They must be brain-dead if they do.”
+Beyond the irony of Biden accusing those who question “The Science” of being “brain-dead,” he and all those well-paid profiteers and promoters of the socialist “climate change” agenda expect you to assume any change in the climate is anthropogenic (man-made).

 As CNN declared while the body count was mounting, “[Hurricane Helene’s] intensity was fueled by warm waters due to fossil fuel use.”
 For the record, despite all the assertions to the contrary, that “science” is far from settled.
-Yet no doubt Biden will be back in Florida by Friday politicizing the results of Hurricane Milton.
+Yet no doubt Biden and Harris will be back in Florida by Friday asserting that Hurricane Milton is your fault if you don’t drive a solar/wind powered electric vehicle.
+(BTW, none of the Biden/Harris motorcade vehicles are EVs.)

-Biden’s “happy across the board” assertion was almost as offensive as Kamala Harris taking a break from West Coast celebrity fundraisers to assure those in the most devastated areas that they could apply for a $750 handout to help them be “unburdened by what has been.”
-(No word on FEMA’s hurricane rumors page clarifying if that is a grant or loan.)
+Biden’s “happy across the board” assertion was almost as offensive as Harris taking a break from her West Coast celebrity fundraisers to assure those in the most devastated areas that they could apply for a $750 handout so they can be “unburdened by what has been.”
+(No word on FEMA’s hurricane fact-check page clarifying if that is a grant or loan.)

 Of course, FEMA and other government agencies will, over the long term, be pouring billions of dollars into Helene recovery efforts, which may ultimately have a reconstruction and economic impact cost in excess of $34 billion.
 Of course, one of FEMA’s top goals is to ensure Diversity, Equity, and Inclusion among those delivering and receiving its distributions, and anyone of any “gender identity” is eligible.